memfault/interrupt/_drafts/cortex-m-breakpoints.md

 `kind` is architecture specific but for ARM it indicates what instruction to use.
 (The instruction changes depending on whether the MCU uses the ARM or Thumb instruction set).[^9]

 > NOTE: The use of "software" breakpoint in GDB RSP is a bit of a misnomer.
-The gdb server can choose how to best install the breakpoint.
+The gdbserver can choose how to best install the breakpoint.
 For example, the server may opt to install a "software" breakpoint as a hardware breakpoint if there are still ones available.

 ### Debugging GDB Remote Serial Protocol